Competitive Sports

 2) Become a Booster and/or Donate All families involved in competitive sports are strongly encouraged to become a Booster.
 If you already joined, but have the means to donate more, please do!

-Competitive Teams Schedule
+Competitive Teams Game Schedules

-Uniforms
+Uniforms & Equipment

 How Middle School Sports Are Funded & Run